Table of Contents

 A vivarium is the reptile tank that you'll be using to house your bearded dragon.
 It requires a bearded dragon substrate, some heat, some lamps, some hiding spots and the actual reptile tank.
 Here is a quick-checklist for all your Bearded Dragon care essentials.
 Each item is followed with a brief summary.
 But you can scroll deeper into this bearded dragon care guide to find more in-depth information.

-1. Vivarium: Adult bearded dragons require 40 gallon vivarium tanks or larger.
+- Vivarium: Adult bearded dragons require 4x2x2 tank, which is about 120 gallons.
 It is recommended to buy a large tank for initial set-up, as your bearded dragon will eventually become adult sized.
 And although a brand new reptile tank can be expensive, always consider searching on Craig's List, or at a good will store.
 It's not too difficult to find used tanks and aquariums.
 And since your tank doesn't need to be water-tight for the bearded dragon, it's ok if the sealed edges are worn through.

-8. Full Spectrum Light Bulbs: These UVB lights will activate vitamin D in your bearded dragon’s diet.
+- Full Spectrum Light Bulbs: These UVB lights will activate vitamin D in your bearded dragon’s diet.
 This is a critical nutrient, and should be a top priority for all pet owners.
 And The ReptiSun 10.0 Tube is a highly recommended UVB light that does not lead to illnesses, unlike compact or coil UVB lights, which can be damaging to your bearded dragon.
+The UVB must be a T5 HO linear tube, and needs to be changed annually.

 7 Safe Bearded Dragon Substrates